alanruby/forum/README.md

 # forum
 Forum Project

-Forum web where you can see posts, support or write new messages.
+Forum web whereby you can see posts, support or write new messages.

 Application Spring Boot with React front end.